-According to psychological studies, human time consciousness consists of two components: One is the experience of the present, the other is the feeling of time progressing.
-Cross-cultural studies show that people perceive about three seconds as present.
-We live with a natural sense of time, but due to our cultural background we create units, such as seconds or minutes, or simply have developed a gut feeling: “This takes too long for me”.
+According to psychological studies, human time-consciousness consists of two components: One is the experience of the present, the other is the feeling of time progressing.
+Cross-cultural studies show that people perceive about three seconds as the present.
+We live with a natural sense of time, but due to our cultural background, we create units, such as seconds or minutes, or simply have developed a gut feeling: “This takes too long for me”.
 We value time.
 However, this is different in every culture.

 Today’s time concept in the Western world is closely linked to the industrial revolution, to capitalism, but also to Protestantism, reinforced by the Calvinists.
 The Dutch and the English-American Puritans developed a doctrine of salvation, which led to a performance-oriented basic concept of work.
-The systematic use of the daily available time as well as the life time as such was given a very high value.
+The systematic use of the daily available time and the lifetime as such was given a very high value.
 By striving to achieve, pious people had to prove that they were meant to reach the Kingdom of Heaven.
 To stop striving, to waste time, however, was in principle the most serious of all sins.

 Against this background, Benjamin Franklin, one of the founding fathers of the United States of America, coined the well-known sentence “Time is money”.
-This doctrine of the industrial age ultimately led to the dictatorship of the clock, be it in the form of a time stamp clock in the factory or the watch of the superior.
+This doctrine of the industrial age ultimately led to the dictatorship of the clock, be it in the form of a timestamp clock in the factory or the watch of the superior.
 In Germany, for example, this dependence on time was also combined with the Prussian virtues of diligence, discipline and sense of order.
 Even today, people who work hard, disciplined and long hours are considered potentially successful in their jobs.
-Arriving on time in the morning is a must.
-But those who go home on time can neither be particularly good nor sufficiently industrious and ambitious.
-It is generally not expected, that someone may have done an excellent job and therefore goes home early with a clear conscience!
+Therefore, arriving on time in the morning is a must.
+But those who go home on time can neither be particularly good nor sufficiently dynamic and ambitious.
+It is generally not expected that someone may have done an excellent job and therefore goes home early with a clear conscience!

 However, there are very different ideas of time in other cultures.
-A literary theme, for example, is the traveller who travels from Western Europe to Southern or Eastern Europe, or even to the Arab world, and realises on the way that time seems to pass more slowly the further south or east he/she goes.
+A literary theme, for example, is the traveller who travels from Western Europe to Southern or Eastern Europe, or even to the Arab world, and realises on the way that time seems to pass more slowly the further south or east they go.
 How can that be?

 Crosscultural research offers some interesting insights into the different time concepts in cultures around the world.
 The British scientist Edward T. Hall, for example, distinguishes between monochronic and polychronic cultures.

-In polychronic cultures (e.g. Asia, Arab world, Southern Europe), actions are drawn across different levels, several of which can always be pursued simultaneously.
-There is a high degree of temporal flexibility, what the clock indicates is often a minor matter.
-Interruptions during one action are tolerated because you can quickly switch to another action.
+In polychronic cultures (e.g. Asia, the Arab world, Southern Europe), actions are drawn across different levels, several of which can always be pursued simultaneously.
+There is a high degree of temporal flexibility; what the clock indicates is often a minor matter.
+Interruptions during one action are tolerated because you can quickly switch to another activity.

-For example, when shopping in a traditional Italian butcher’s shop, you will observe how the shop assistant behind the counter serves several customers at the same time.
+For example, when shopping in a traditional Italian butcher’s shop, you will observe how the shop assistant behind the counter serves several customers simultaneously.
 If the first customer in the queue wants Milanese salami, she will ask whether any other customer wants this salami too.
 Then she will cut salami in different quantities for several customers.
 The first customer waits patiently until she has finished.

 Circular thinking, on the other hand, is more to be found in collectivist-oriented societies.
 People with a collectivist orientation are usually integrated into a large family system, in which community thinking has a high value.
 Here, more value is placed on belonging than on individual performance.
 This is why people of these cultures can “afford” a more relaxed attitude towards the present time.
 The principle “time is money” can be reformulated into “community needs time”.

 This can be seen very clearly in everyday communication patterns.
-When, for example, a German business man calls a business partner, he usually briefly says his name and comes straight to the point.
-However, when a Southern European calls, he always asks first: “How are you?
+When, for example, a German business person calls a business partner, they briefly say their name and come straight to the point.
+However, when Southern European calls, they always ask first: “How are you?
 What are you doing?”
 The actual reason for the call is only given after a while.
 They take time for a relationship-oriented conversation.
-The first communication style is linear and direct and may take only a minute, the second one is circular and indirect – and lasts longer.
+The first communication style is linear and direct and may take only a minute; the second one is circular and indirect – and lasts longer.

-Punctuality has a completely different significance in different cultures and time concepts as well.
-If a business partner came three hours late for an appointment without prior excuse, this would be seen as very rude by Germans, Swiss or Swedes.
+Punctuality has an entirely different significance in different cultures and time concepts as well.
+For example, if a business partner came three hours late for an appointment without prior excuse, Germans, Swiss, or Swedes would see this as very rude.

 In Indonesia, however, “jam karet”, the “rubber time”, applies.
 Time is elastic.
 If the business partner is late because he happened to meet an old acquaintance on the way, this lucky coincidence is given a higher priority than the lapse of time according to the clock.
-One can still go to the scheduled appointment some time later, but one meets this old friend only now in this moment.
-The situation is valued differently, one does not simply brushes off the acquaintance just because something else was written in the diary.
-From an Indonesian perspecive, this has nothing to do with rudeness or disdain for the waiting persons.
-They will understand, because in Indonesia there is always room for the unforeseen.
+One can still go to the scheduled appointment sometime later, but one meets this old friend only now at this moment.
+The situation is valued; differently, one does not simply brush off the acquaintance just because something else was written in the diary.
+From an Indonesian perspective, this has nothing to do with rudeness or disdain for the waiting persons.
+They will understand because in Indonesia, there is always room for the unforeseen.
 Time and punctuality are subordinated to the events of the day.
 The here and now, the present, is what counts most.

-The German, Swiss or Swedish business partner with their monochronic time structure, on the other hand, look indignantly at their ruptured daily schedule, the lost time and perceive this as a burden.
+The German, Swiss or Swedish business partners with their monochronic time structure, on the other hand, look indignantly at their ruptured daily schedule, the lost time and perceive this as a burden.
 If they had met an old acquaintance themselves on the way to the business appointment, they probably would have said: “What a coincidence to see you after all these years.
-Unfortunately, I don’t have time at the moment, I urgently need to go to a meeting.
-Let’s talk on the phone sometime!
+But, unfortunately, I don’t have time at the moment, I urgently need to go to a meeting.
+Let’s talk on the phone sometime soon!
 I’ll call you when there’s more time”.
 Sadly, it is very likely that the right moment to phone each other never comes.

 While an Indonesian probably doesn’t mind waiting for his interlocutor, the Russian businessman will link the fact of waiting with the question of status.
 In many business cultures, people are deliberately left waiting in the conference room to demonstrate personal power.
 In that case, the status in the social hierarchy determines who has to wait patiently and who can afford to be late.

 In Western business cultures, a lack of time can also have an implication: Those who have little time are considered successful and in demand.
-The way of life of those who do not find this agitation desirable, however, is negatively seen.
-This is why people tend to show to the outside world that they are always busy.
+However, the way of life of those who do not find this agitation desirable is negatively seen.
+This is why people tend to show the outside world that they are always busy.
 At the same time, too much time on one’s hands would inevitably lead to boredom, also a negatively perceived condition.
 Therefore, free time is usually filled with activities.

 In East Asia, however, a feeling of timelessness, “the nirvana”, is often strived for.
 A Zen master, experienced in meditation, was once asked by a Westerner why he radiated so much peace and strength despite his many tasks and did not seem stressed at all?
 He replied: “When I stand, I stand.
 When I sit, I sit.
 When I eat, I eat”.
 The Westerner cut him short and said, “That’s what we’re doing as well.
 But what else do you do?”
 But the Zen master answered: “No. When you sit, you already stand.
 When you stand, you already run.
 When you run, you have already reached your destination.”

 In polychronic cultures, less planning takes place because less attention is paid to the future.
-Living in the here and now, means to deal with problems as they come.
+Living in the here and now means dealing with problems as they come.
 Therefore, a talent for improvisation and a high degree of flexibility are qualities that make an outstanding leader.

-In a collaboration between monochronic and polychronic team members, misunderstandings due to their differing time concepts are inevitable.
-While the monochronic colleagues want to plan everything carefully and progress as quickly as possible, the polychromic team members prefer to plan less and to react spontaneously to any challenge.
+In a collaboration between monochronic and polychronic team members, misunderstandings are inevitable due to their differing time concepts.
+While the monochronic colleagues want to plan everything carefully and progress as quickly as possible, the polychromic team members prefer to plan less and react spontaneously to any challenge.
 In the Western working world, determination and linear time thinking triumph.
 In many places in the Eastern working world, there is less speed.

-A balanced time rhythm, in which the culture of the moment is counterbalancing planning and performing, is certainly a desirable success factor in international business.
+A balanced time rhythm, in which the culture of the moment is counterbalancing planning and performing, is undoubtedly a desirable success factor in international business.